< Terug naar resultaten

 • 5

-Today we visit the Kirindy Reserve, which is home to the giant jumping rat, seven lemur species, and the Fossa.
-Then we travel approximately 9 hours on a dirt road to Bekopaka.
-We travel past baobab forests, desert, and local villages, and cross the Tsiribihina river by local ferry boat.
-The western landscape is arid but has a beauty all of its own.
-Accommodation: Olympe de Bemaraha or similarStandard Hotel
+Today we visit Kirindy Reserve, home to the giant jumping rat, seven lemur species and the fossa, an endemic creature that looks like a cat-weasel cross.
+Then we travel approximately nine hours on a dirt road to Bekopaka, passing baobab forests, desert and local villages, and crossing the Tsiribihina river by ferry.
+The western landscape is arid but beautiful.
+Accommodation: Olympe de Bemaraha (or similar)

 • 6

-Morning trekking in Grands Tsingy; afternoon return to Bekopaka.
+Morning trekking in Tsingy National Park; afternoon return to Bekopaka

-We depart early this morning to the amazing Grands Tsingy.
-A UNESCO World Heritage Site since 1990, the area has unique geography, well-preserved mangrove forests.
-The Grands Tsingy is famed for its pinnacles, a forest of limestone pillars; some of its needles are several hundred metres high!
-The karst landscape and deciduous forest are a refuge for rare and endangered species and in the park there are over 11 species of lemur, 90 species of bird and 50 types of reptile, some of which we might be lucky to spot on our hike.
-In the afternoon we will head back to Bekopaka and relax at the hotel or enjoy a swim at the hotel pool.
-Please note that while our time in this area is a real highlight for most, this is a demanding walk and those suffering from vertigo and claustrophobia may find parts of the walk challenging.
-In some places we will go through caves and narrow chasms; harnesses are used for the more challenging parts of the climb for safety reasons.
-Accommodation: Olympe de Bemaraha or similarStandard Hotel
+We depart early this morning to Tsingy de Bemaraha National Park.
+A Unesco World Heritage site since 1990, the area has unique geography and well-preserved mangrove forests, but is best known for its spectacular pinnacles: a forest of limestone pillars, some up to 165ft (50m) high.
+The karst landscape and deciduous forest are a refuge for rare and endangered species and there are more than 11 types of lemur, 90 bird species and 50 reptile species, some of which we might be lucky to spot on our hike.
+In the afternoon, we head back to Bekopaka and relax at the hotel, perhaps with a swim at the pool.
+Please note, while our time in this area is a real highlight for most, it involves a demanding walk.
+Those suffering from vertigo and claustrophobia may find parts of the trek challenging.
+In some places, we go through caves and narrow chasms; harnesses are used for the more challenging parts of the climb for safety reasons.
+Accommodation: Olympe de Bemaraha (or similar)

 • 7